danielementary/kDDNS/README.md

 ## Configuration

-- **Docker Compose File**: The `docker-compose.yml` file defines the DDNS updater service, environment variables, and secrets.
-Customize it according to your needs.

-- **DDNS Credentials**: Store your DDNS credentials securely in the `kddns_credentials.txt` file in the specified format.

 - **Dockerfile**: The `Dockerfile` defines the container image and installation steps.

-Adjust it if needed.
+- **Docker Compose File**: The `compose.yml` file defines the DDNS updater service, environment variables, and secrets.

+- **DDNS Credentials**: Store your DDNS credentials in the `kddns_credentials.txt` file in the specified format.

 ## Monitoring